RIR360/development/journal/2025/october.md

 ## 10/15/2025
 - Some urgent and important tasks will take chunk of your time, you must be prepared for that.
 - No matter how big is the workload is, you must not go off your track.
+- Stay calm in every situations, don't get too nervous even if you experience something bad.